MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploying-Storage-Replica-in-VMM.md

 author:  rayne-wiselman
 ms.prod:  system-center-threshold
 keywords:
-ms.date:  2016-06-28
+ms.date:  2016-08-22
-title:  Deploying Storage Replica in VMM ms.technology:  virtual-machine-manager ms.assetid:  c552683c-799d-420b-b73b-4bd964c8102f
+title:  Deploy Storage Replica in VMM ms.technology:  virtual-machine-manager ms.assetid:  c552683c-799d-420b-b73b-4bd964c8102f
 ---

 # Deploying Storage Replica in VMM

 >Applies To:

 Read this article to learn about using Storage Replica in VMM running on System Center 2016 Technical Preview 5.
 The article provides an overview of Storage Replica and its benefits, and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.